Useful information for people affected by the international armed conflict between Russia and Ukraine

 Despite the difficult security conditions, our teams are working around the clock to help as many people as possible.
 Please remember all services provided by humanitarian organizations are free of charge.

 Many families are contacting us about their missing loved ones.
-Due to the exceptionally high volume of requests, it is taking longer for us to respond to requests than expected.
+Due to the high volume of requests, it is taking longer for us to respond to requests than expected.
 If you have already sent an email or left a message, please rest assured that we will contact you as soon as possible.

 This page will be updated frequently as the crisis evolves.
-Latest update: 28 October 2022.
+Latest update: 18 March 2025.

 How can I contact the Red Cross?